nikitakodkany/AgenticAI-ResearchPaper/README.md

-# Research Paper Search and Analysis Tool (v1.2.0)
+# CiteMind

-A modern, AI-powered app to search, filter, and analyze research papers with advanced vector search, metadata filters, and evaluation metrics.
+Research Paper Search and Analysis Tool (v1.2.0) - A modern, AI-powered app to search, filter, and analyze research papers with advanced vector search, metadata filters, and evaluation metrics.

 ## Features